scottspace/scottspace.github.io/aboutme.md

 the moon (again), before venturing to mars, europa, and asteroids.  i'm excited to be part of that at google!

-the apollo mission relied on telemetry and humans.  artificial intelligece (ai) and its autonomous robots, vehicles, prediction powers, imagination powers, and more are needed for our next stage of exploration.
+the apollo mission relied on telemetry and humans.  artificial intelligece and its autonomous robots, vehicles, prediction powers, imagination powers, will propel future missions.

-lucky for me, i studied ai for my phd. i still do.
+lucky for me, i studied ai in school. i still do.

-this site is dedicated to things i'll learn along nasa's 30-year journey.  i hope to share them with you, so that we can enjoy them together.
+this site is dedicated to things i'll learn along our 30-year journey.  i hope to share them with you, so that we can enjoy them together.

 ### my history